Cheloti/misland-system-admin/source/Preprocessing/cqi.rst

     Setting the resolution of the output layers layers

-Uploading the Arididy Index to MISLAND Service
+Uploading the Aridity Index to MISLAND Service
 ________________________________________________
 .. note::
    It is important that you give the Aridity Index layer a descriptive name and assocciate it with the correct year and raster category as shown below.